 Typical development courses are about learning “big data” and rust and other modern baloney, Zachtronics’ EXAPUNKS is about pulling off hacking heists to earn a cure for the phage that you were accidentally infected with.
 Oops!

 In the early access process much has changed, Zachtronics added an animated gif recorder to save short clips of your solutions to EXAPUNKS’ programmular puzzles.
 They’ve also added a bonus 9-level campaign, and released a free TEC Redshift player program on Steam that lets you experience community-made homebrew games on the in-game fantasy console without owning the full EXAPUNKS game.
 Interestingly enough, the homebrew games are embedded in image files distributed online.
 It’s not quite clear how to get them, so I’ll explain here that you download the image to your computer and then drag and drop the image file into the TEC Redshift Player.
 Here’s an example image I found online that plays the original Gameboy Tetris music in the TEC Redshift Player.

 There were many more updates in that process, and EXAPUNKS is reviewing well.
 Jody Macgregor enjoyed the challenge in his review for Windows Gamer.

 Every time I write about EXAPUNKS, or any other Zachtronics game, I want to mention that I think they’re something special, they each inhabit a little world of their own perfectly and I love that about them even if I’m not always up to their challenge.

 EXAPUNKS is $20 on Steam or through the Humble store for Windows, macOS, and Linux.
-Unfortunately the feelies I mentioned back in July are no-longer available, so you’ll probably get a PDF or something with the game to read Trash World News.
+There’s a temporary sale, bringing the game down to $16.
+The feelies that were available for pre-orders may be available directly from the developer, otherwise you’ll probably get a PDF or something with the game to read Trash World News, the in-universe zine.